What is the best meditation tool you have ever used? (leave a comment).

 My personal favorite meditation tool has to be my mala.

 It’s a beautiful black coral stone mala used to count breaths or mantra recitations during meditation.

 A meditation tool like that can become a truly treasured item.
-We come to care about them far more than your average household object.
+We come to care about spiritual items like these far more than the average household object.

 Meditation tools are much more than material objects.
 They are assets and allies in our quest for inner peace.

 Having the right meditation tools in your home can make all the difference to your health, happiness, and spiritual development.